stevof/task-management/README.md

 ### Start the API

 Start a new Terminal and run:

 `cd server`

 `nodemon index`

 ### Start the Web Client

 Start a new Terminal and run:

 `cd client`

 `npm start`

+It should open a browser tab to http://localhost:3000/